Bloomington, Minnesota: Geography

 There are three primary land types in the city.
 The northeastern part of the city is a sand plain, low hills dominate the western part, and the far south lies within the valley of the Minnesota River.

 About a third of the city is permanently reserved for park purposes, including two large natural areas—the Minnesota Valley's wetlands (controlled by the City and the United States Fish and Wildlife Service) and the Hyland Lake Park Reserve (controlled by the Three Rivers Park District).

-Water bodies in the city include Bush Lake, Long Meadow Lake, Lake Normandale, Marsh Lake (Hennepin), Nine Mile Creek, Penn Lake and about 100 small lakes and ponds with their wetland habitats.
+Water bodies in the city include Bush Lake, Long Meadow Lake, Normandale Lake, Marsh Lake (Hennepin), Nine Mile Creek, Penn Lake and about 100 small lakes and ponds with their wetland habitats.

-The city is informally divided by Interstate 35W into "West Bloomington" and "East Bloomington."
+The city is informally divided by Interstate 35W into "West Bloomington" and "East Bloomington".
 West Bloomington is mostly residential with newer housing stock, along with multi-story office high-rises along Interstate Highway 494 in the north, whereas East Bloomington contains more industry, destination retail centers, and the majority of Bloomington's less expensive housing.
 The dividing line may be placed as far west as France Avenue, where the high school attendance boundaries meet.

 Economy

 The city is home to a large contingent of employers, providing more than 100,000 jobs.
 Benefiting from its proximity to major transportation routes and the Minneapolis–Saint Paul International Airport, Bloomington is a major hospitality center with nearly 8,000 hotel rooms.

-Ceridian, Donaldson Company, the Evangelical Free Church of America, Great Clips, Leeann Chin, HealthPartners, Holiday Stationstores, Highland Bank, Thermo King and Toro have their headquarters in Bloomington.
+Ceridian, Donaldson Company, the Evangelical Free Church of America, Great Clips, Leeann Chin, HealthPartners, Holiday Stationstores, Highland Bank, Thermo King, Dairy Queen and Toro have their headquarters in Bloomington.

 Top employers

-According to the City's 2019 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the City's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

-Other major employers include Express Scripts, Holiday Stationstores, Thermo King Corporation/Ingersoll Rand Inc., and Polar Semiconductor Inc.
+Other major employers include Express Scripts, Thermo King Corporation/Ingersoll Rand Inc., and Polar Semiconductor Inc.

+Development

+While the city is still largely suburban in nature, Bloomington has promoted the development of several urban nodes, particularly in areas well-served by public transportation.
+The Penn-American District, located near the center of the city, is home to Southtown Center and several new apartment buildings, and is served by the Metro Orange Line.
+The Normandale Lake District contains a large office complex and is situated between Normandale Lake and Interstate 494.
+Finally, the South Loop District, which forms the area around the Mall of America, encompasses the Minnesota River bluff and many new hotel, apartment, office, and retail buildings, including the Bloomington Central Station development on the Metro Blue Line light rail.